f-person/git-blame.nvim/README.md

 ```

 ## The Why
-There were Vim plugins providing this functionality, however most of them were
+There were several Vim plugins providing this functionality, however most of them were
-written in VimScript and work well for me. [coc-git](https://github.com/neoclide/coc-git) also had
+written in VimScript and didn't work well for me. [coc-git](https://github.com/neoclide/coc-git) also had
 option for showing blame info, it worked really well for me, I like it.
 However,
 recently I decided to switch to Neovim's builtin LSP instead of using CoC and having
 something running on Node.js just for git blame was not the best thing.